Home » Players With Most Hundreds In T20 WC History (2026 Stats)

-Scoring a century in the ICC Men’s T20 World Cup is a rare achievement, with only a handful of batters having ever reached three figures in tournament history.
+Scoring a century in the ICC Men’s T20 World Cup is rare because batters have only 20 overs to build a big innings.
+Only a few players have managed to reach three figures in the tournament.

-Chris Gayle holds the record for the most centuries in T20 World Cup history with two centuries.
-Other players, including Mahela Jayawardene, Jos Buttler, Brendon McCullum, and Alex Hales, have each scored one.
+Chris Gayle still holds the record with two T20 World Cup centuries, while players like Mahela Jayawardene, Jos Buttler, Brendon McCullum and Alex Hales have one each.

 Players With Hundreds in the T20 World Cup